-In the experiments described previously, in which a particular neural cell type was impaired, the multipotent NSCs shifted their fate to yield more of the particular type of "needed" cell (in those cases, oligodendrocytes).
-Such observations began to highlight another important characteristic of the NSC: that it might be capable of "sensing" the deficiency of a particular cell type-or a particular "niche" may be created by the absence of a particular cell type-such that the NSC can alter its fate to compensate.
-This phenomenon was observed for neurons in two other circumstances.
-The meander tail (mea) mouse mutant is characterized by the failure of a sufficient number of granule cell (GC) neurons to develop in certain regions of the cerebellum.
-NSCs (both of mouse and human origin) implanted at birth into the EGL were capable of repopulating large GCdeficient regions with GCs-at the expense of progeny of other cells types-suggesting that environmental signals (in this case, the absence of a requisite number of GCs) may have pushed undifferentiated, multipotent cells towards repletion of this inadequately developed cell type.
-That this phenomenon can also occur outside the classical developmental timeframe was illustrated by the fact that NSCs, when implanted into an adult rodent neocortex in which a narrow region was depleted of projection pyramidal neurons, differentiated into precisely that deficient cell type, but only within the abnormal region.
+In the experiments described previously, in which a particular neural cell type was impaired, the multipotent NSCs shifted their fate to yield more of the particular type of needed cell (in those cases, oligodendrocytes).
+Such observations began to highlight another important characteristic of the NSC: that it might be capable of "sensing" the deficiency of a particular cell type-or a particular niche may be created by the absence of a particular cell type-such that the NSC can alter its compensate.
+This phenomenon observed for neurons in two other circumstances. meander tail (mea) mouse mutant is characterized by the failure of a sufficient number of granule cell (GC) neurons to develop in certain regions of the cerebellum.
+NSCs (both of mouse and human origin) implanted at birth into the EGL were capable of repopulating large GC-deficient regions with GCs-at the expense of progeny of other cells type-ssuggesting that environmental signals (in this case, the absence of a requisite number of GCs) may have pushed undifferentiated, multipotent cells towards repletion of this inadequately developed cell type.
+That phenomenon can also occur outside the classical developmental timeframe was illustrated by the fact that NSCs, when implanted into an adult rodent neocortex in which a narrow region was depleted of projection pyramidal neurons, differentiated into precisely that deficient cell type, but only within the abnormal region.
 Outside that region the NSCs became nonneurons in the cortex, their anticipated normal developmental fate.
-In other words, again, there was a differentiation of the NSCs.
+In other words, again, there was a differentiation shift.

+The examples cited above highlight the fact that an abnormal environment can direct the behavior of the NSCs.
 However, they leave the impression that the exogenous NSCs alone are responsible for conferring the needed reparative or regenerative element or molecule.
 The situation is actually more complex and ultimately richer.
 We are beginning to learn that the response between an NSC and the injured host is one of ongoing reciprocal interactions.
 In response to implanted NSCs in the context of an injured CNS, the host nervous system also contributes to its own repair.
-This has been illustrated in a few examples: Hypoxia-ischemia (HI), a common cause of neurologic disability in adults and children, causes much of its damage from extensive loss of cerebral parenchyma and of the cells and connections that reside there.
-When NSCs were implanted into these regions of extensive degeneration (particularly when transiently supported by biodegradable scaffolds), robust reciprocal interactions ensued spontaneously between the exogenous implant and the injured host brain, which resulted in substantial reconstitution of parenchyma and anatomic connections as well as reduction of parenchymal loss, secondary cell loss, inflammation, and scarring.
+This has been illustrated in a few examples: Hypoxiaischemia (HI), a common cause of neurologic disability in adults and children, causes much of its damage from extensive loss of cerebral parenchyma and of the cells and connections that reside there.
+When NSCs were implanted into these regions of extensive degeneration (particularly when transiently supported bV biodegradable scaffolds), robust reciprocal interactions ensued spontaneously between the exogenous implant and the injured host brain, which resulted in substantial reconstitution of parenchyma and connections as well as reduction of parenchymal secondary cell loss, inflammation, scarring.
 Similar results were observed in the hemisectioned adult rodent spinal cord in which evidence of an upregulated host neuronal regenerative response was noted.